airr-community/airr-standards/docs/datarep/overview.rst

 The MiAIRR standard defines the minimal information for submission and publication of AIRR-seq datasets.
-The standard defines a set of data elements for this information and organizes them into six high-level sets.
+The standard defines a set of data elements for this information and organizes them into seven high-level sets.

 + Study, Subject and Diagnosis